-CustomConfig git is a private git repository available on every stack in your Cloud 66 account.
-This git repository is hosted by Cloud 66 and allows you to modify CustomConfig files for your stack using familiar git commands.
+CustomConfig git is a private git repository available for every application in your Cloud 66 account.
+This git repository is hosted by Cloud 66 and allows you to modify CustomConfig files for your application using familiar git commands.

-If you are familiar with CustomConfig you know how it can be a powerful tool to customise configuration for Nginx or HAProxy.
-The easiest way to modify CustomConfig files is through the UI.
-However if you would like to edit CustomConfig files in your favourite editor or enjoy git merge and flow control features you can use CustomConfig git.
+The easiest way to modify CustomConfig files is through the Cloud 66 Dashboard.
+However if you would prefer to edit CustomConfig files in a desktop editor or use git’s merge and flow control features you can use CustomConfig git.

 Uploading your SSH public key

 Like any other git repository, CustomConfig git requires a public SSH key for authentication.
 If you are not familiar with how git SSH key authentication works or how to generate your own SSH keys, you can read this great guide by Github: Git SSH key setup.